Bang! (card game): Strategy

 In 2002, designer Emiliano Sciarra posted strategy tips on BoardGameGeek.

-As only the Sheriff is known, it is hard to know who has what role.
+As only the Sheriff is known to all players, it is hard to know who has what role.
 Generally, a player's role is implied if they try to shoot, or otherwise harm, the Sheriff.
 Others' roles can be implied if they try to harm those who harmed the Sheriff.
 The advantage of keeping one's role hidden from enemies must be weighed against the need to accomplish one's goal.

 Since the Renegade loses if the Sheriff dies while there are still other players in play, that player must defend the Sheriff to some extent.
 On the other hand, their ultimate goal is killing the Sheriff.
 This leads to a "two-faced" nature of the Renegade, trying to weaken each side (Outlaws and Deputies) while keeping the Sheriff alive until the end.
 This also makes it harder to ascertain who is an Outlaw, who is a Deputy, and who is a Renegade, as their actions may be similar.